Note: this post has been updated as of June 1, 2018 to reflect current recommendations and information.

 Parking at TD Ameritrade Park

 During the Collegiate Baseball Championship, parking at the stadium and at the CenturyLink Center costs $10.
 This applies to all lots other than D and B as those are reserved for season-ticket and premium-seat holders.
+You can find more information on parking near the center here!
 And if you don’t want to drive, there is a bicycle valet located on Mike Fahey St. between 13th and 14th Streets.

 Or, just hop on The Metro!
 The Omaha Metro offers multiple options for those headed to TD Ameritrade Park this year.
 During the entire series, they’re offering the Stadium Circulator for 25 cents in addition to standard routes near the stadium for $1.25.
 Check out the Stadium Circulator map to see if it runs near where you will be parking or staying.